 Hence it is extremely important from the point of view of project management to develop a program for the procurement structure.

 To complete the project in time, the growth of the procurement plan should be commenced as soon as possible, which is a component of the evaluation and definition phase.

 From the perspective of project management, the definition of the most fundamental phase revolves around on;

 "How to select and implement the procurement plan, what factor needs to be considered, and is there a strategy that can be followed?"

 The primary research question is aimed to be addressed through this research.
 The methodology of this research is based on two distinct methods of analysis;

-Analyse the most frequently used procurement techniques, outlining their methods, approaches and respective pros and cons.
+Analyze the most frequently used procurement techniques, outlining their methods, approaches, pros, and cons.

-Propose a strategic plan/guideline on what factors need to be considered for the selection of optimum procurement strategy for a specific project.
+Propose a strategic plan/guideline on what factors need to be considered for selecting an optimum procurement strategy for a specific project.

-Procurement decisions should be justified on the foundation of facts and figures so that the risk to shareholders can be minimised.
+Procurement decisions should be justified based on facts and figures to minimize the risk to shareholders.